grislyeye/grislyeye.com/posts/unique-backgrounds.md

 <p>The unique far traveller represents a character that hails from distant lands where magic yet lingers, strange arts are practiced and mysterious gods still make their presence known.</p>

-<p>You do not gain the All Eyes On You feature if you take Far Traveller as a unique background.
+<p>You do not gain the All Eyes On You feature if you take far traveller as a unique background.
 Instead, you must take the Strange Custom unique flaw, as described below.</p>

 <p>You may now choose from the following options at character creation:</p>